-No Show: If you have received No Show charges and are unable to track them, you can request notification data via case to file claims against the carrier if necessary.
+No Show: If you have received No Show charges and are unable to track them, you can request notification information by case to file a claim against the carrier if necessary.
 Request the following data by case: Creation Date, Carrier request delivery time and date, Actual Arrival Date, Schedule Date, Checkin Date, Unloaded Date, Closed Date.

-Desired date for delivery: If the carrier specifies a desired date instead of Amazon’s date when notifying the customer, charge backs will also be incurred.
+Desired date on delivery: If the carrier specifies a desired date on notification instead of Amazon’s date, charge backs will also apply.
 Dates which Amazon changes itself will not be charged.

 Number of pallets: If one pallet is registered, only one pallet should be shipped… Example: External logistician packs one pallet on 2 pallets due to height restriction and ships 2 pallets.

-No single code on outer packaging: If it is necessary to paste over an EAN code on the packaging, care must be taken that this is ALWAYS done.
+No single code on outer packaging: If it is necessary to paste over an EAN code on the packaging, care must be taken to ensure that this is ALWAYS done.

-Shipment preparation: If you think the charge backs are unfounded, you can object by case with appropriate pictures.
-Items will be reviewed on Amazon’s part (Recommended order: 1. object directly to the compensation and only if that was unsuccessful – 2. object with images per case).
+Shipment preparation: if you think the charge backs are unfounded, you can object by case with appropriate pictures.
+The items are reviewed on the part of Amazon (Recommended order: 1. file an objection to the compensation payment directly and only if that was unsuccessful. – 2. contradict with images per case).

-Preferred Carrier – Even if you are shipping with a preferred carrier, periodically ask for proof of shipment of their merchandise (also ask for restocking if necessary) so you can respond accordingly.
-It is difficult to make claims against the carrier later.
-Make sure that the freight forwarder receives all necessary information for the shipment and also gives feedback in case of possible delays, so that you can adjust e.g. the PO accordingly.
-(Preferred Carrier does not automatically mean that everything is running correctly here……)
+Preferred Carrier – Even if you ship with a preferred carrier, periodically ask for proof of shipment of their merchandise (also ask about restocking if necessary) so you can respond accordingly.
+It is difficult to make claims against the shipping company later.
+In doing so, make sure that the shipping company receives all the necessary information for the shipment and also gives feedback in case of any delays, so that you can adjust the PO accordingly, for example.
+(Preferred Carrier does not automatically mean that everything runs correctly here……)

 Our team of experts looks back on many years of experience in dealing with Amazon.
-We help vendors from a wide range of industries and are there to support you both in an advisory and operational capacity.
-Contact us here.
+We help vendors from a wide range of industries and provide both consulting and operational support.
+Just contact us.